-2017 is set to see one of the most extraordinary buildings in Britain reopen after a £19million restoration.
+This summer one of the most extraordinary buildings in Britain reopened after a multi million pound restoration.
 The Piece Hall in Halifax is a unique Grade I listed building dating back to 1779, originally built to support the trading of ‘pieces’ of cloth.

-Home to one of Europe’s great public squares, a year round events programme will attract visitors from far and wide for events that can welcome up to 7,500 people.
+The stunning Georgian Hall is home to one of Europe’s great public squares, whilst a year round events programme attracts visitors from far and wide for events that can welcome up to 7,500 people.

-There will be nowhere like it in the world.
+There is nowhere like it in the world.
 The monumental Grade I listed structure is the only surviving intact cloth hall in the UK and an iconic symbol of the important role played by Georgian Halifax at the booming centre of the world’s woollen trade.

-Whilst Yorkshire’s international reputation as a compelling destination takes hold, The Piece Hall is preparing for its most exciting chapter in decades.
+Whilst Yorkshire’s international reputation as a compelling destination takes hold, The Piece Hall enters its most exciting chapter in decades.

 Entrance is free and The Piece Hall is open every day except Christmas Day.